markdown-party/mono/README.md

 which contain the distributed counter total.

 At some point, you may be interested in syncing multiple sites together.
-This can be done with a suspending actor pattern, which will not resume until either both sites cooperatively finish :
+This can be done with a suspending actor pattern, which will not resume until both sites cooperatively finish :

 ```kotlin
 suspend fun myFun() {